ENERGY - CARBOHYDRATE - SUGARS - FAT - SATURATED FAT - FIBRE - PROTEIN - SALT

 3. Saturated Fat

-Saturated fat is the kind of fat found in butter and lard, pies, cakes and biscuits, fatty cuts of meat, sausages and bacon, and cheese and cream.
+Saturated fat is the kind of fat found in butter and lard, pies, cakes and biscuits, fatty cuts of meat, sausages and bacon, and cheese and cream, it is typically a hard fat at room temperature.
 Saturated fat can raise blood cholesterol levels, which increases the chance of developing heart disease.
 Monounsaturates and polyunsaturates are both types of unsaturated fat, these don’t raise blood cholesterol in the same way as saturated fats do and provide the body with the essential fatty acids that it needs.

 When you ingest carbohydrates, your body turns them into energy.
 Simple carbohydrates, which include added sugars and natural sugars found in fruit and milk, are often listed on food labels as ‘carbohydrates (of which sugars)’.
 Complex carbohydrates can also be called starchy foods.
 Starchy foods include bread, cereals, rice, pasta and potatoes.
 Choosing wholegrain varieties of carbohydrates whenever you can is advised, as you should get most of your energy from complex carbohydrates (or starchy foods) rather than from sugars.